Opsgenie: Alerts, Fundamentals, and Best Practices

 Opsgenie On-Call Best Practices

-When implementing Opsgenie, the following best practices can help you ensure that your notifications are properly configured and providing relevant information.
+When implementing Opsgenie, the following best practices can help you ensure that your notifications are properly configured and provide relevant information.

 Set Up Alert Notification Rules